-Terroir: The Stéphane Aviron Beaujolais Villages is sourced from 50+ year-old vines in a lieu-dit named “Les Monthieux,” located in the commune of Lantignie, considered the finest in Beaujolais villages.
-The terroir is composed of clay and limestone soils with a favorable southwest exposure.
+Terroir: The Stéphane Aviron Beaujolais Villages is sourced from two of the best terroirs of the appellation, both with old vines averaging at least 50 years in age.
+The vines in the commune of Quincié have sandy, granite soils and the commune of Lantignié has clay and limestone soils with favorable southwest exposure.

 Vinification: Whole clusters of grapes are fermented, and then macerated for six days to extract characters of fruit and finesse.
-The wine is aged in old, non-reactive 50-hectoliter puncheons with no barrel aging so as not to introduce any overt oak aromas or flavors that may otherwise interfere with the purity of the fresh fruit.
+The wine is aged in cement tanks to retain the purity of the fresh fruit.
 The wine shows great finesse, elegance and a very “easy drinking” nature.

 This big-shouldered Beaujolais is typical of the quality.
 Rich in tannins, firm acidity and sweet strawberry fruit.

 Score: 88 PointsThe Wine Advocate Author: William Kelley

 You must be 21 years of age or older to enter this site.